miron/miron/README.md

 - Building an algorithmic trading CLI and API in Python
 - Experience in writing administrative scripts in Bash, Vimscript, Perl,
  PHP, Powershell, Ansible, Ruby and Javascript
-- Basic knowledge of BASIC, C/C++, Turbo Pascal
+- Basic knowledge of BASIC, C/C++, Turbo Pascal, PHP